iltuoconsulenteit/DocCropper/README.md

 1. **Image Stamp** – Use the action menu below each processed page and choose `Sign` to upload a signature image.
 White backgrounds are automatically removed.
    Alternatively, press **Draw signature** to handwrite your signature with a mouse or touch device.
+A dashed border shows where to draw.
 Clear and reuse the drawing until satisfied.
    Drag the previewed stamp on the page canvas, adjust its scale, then press **Add** to queue it for that page.
 Use **Save** to embed the placed stamps or **Discard** to cancel.
 You may add multiple signatures to any page before exporting the final PDF.